BlindexDAO/locking-contract/README.md

-# vesting-contract
+# locking-contract

-This contract is separated from the Blindex's protocol contracts as it's meant to be a contract to hold the code contributors/maintainers in a dedicated contract with a well-defined vesting system.
+This contract is separated from the Blindex's protocol contracts as it's meant to be a contract to hold the code contributors/maintainers in a dedicated contract with a well-defined tokens locking system.

 This makes sure Blindex will always have people helping push it forward and reach the community's goals.